-A flute made from a tree branch offers both the maker and player a deeper and more direct connection with the natural world.
-The importance of this sacred interrelationship asks that a branch flute be thought of as something other than a novelty, or a quick and easy way to make a primitive flute.
-Rather, the challenge I hear from the trees is to bring the highest quality of craftsmanship possible to this unique, healing art form, without losing those characteristics that make a tree so beautiful to behold.
+A flute made from a tree branch offers both the maker and player a deeper and more direct relationship with the natural world.
+The importance of this relationship asks that a branch flute be respected as something other than a novelty, or a quick way to make a flute.
+Rather, the challenge from the trees is to bring the highest quality of craftsmanship possible to this unique and healing art form, without losing those characteristics that make a tree so beautiful to behold.

 To meet that challenge, I'll use a combination of hand and power tools, whatever works best for a particular branch.
 The most important tool, though, is a focused awareness and listening grace given constantly to the branch in the process of helping her find a voice.
 Every branch flute will have her own character, since every tree and each branch is unique.
 But within that uniqueness, every Dryad Flute must meet certain high standards before allowed out into the world.
 These standard are:

 - a tuning that is recording and concert quality, with a clear, pleasing voice that's not too breathy.

 - a moderate degree of back-pressure supporting but not inhibiting the player's breath dynamics.

 - a sufficiently loud volume with a stable, responsive tone able to accommodate the full dynamic range and moods of a variety of music styles.

 - represent the spirit, beauty and natural strength of the tree that gave her birth.